shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/18-React/01-ES6/07-Classes.md

+# Clasases

 Ah, classes in JavaScript—a sprinkle of syntactic sugar to make object-oriented programming a bit sweeter!
 Let me show you the basics:

+-  A class is a blueprint for creating objects with shared properties and methods.
+It provides a way to define and create objects in a more structured and object-oriented manner.

 ```javascript
 // Traditional way with prototypes